grzegorz914/homebridge-meraki-control/README.md

 * Hide `SSIDs networks` filtered by network *Name*, available in plugin settings.
 * Expose `Clients` filtered by *Mac Address* and apply policy `Normal, Whitelisted, Group Policy` / `Blocked`.
 * Switch `ON/OFF Ports` on switch, available in plugin settings, right now only one switch is supported.
+* Siri can be used to switch ON/OFF SSID, Policy, Port.
+* Home.app automations and shortcuts can be used for all functions.
 * More comming soon...

 ## Configuration